What is embedding?

 Objective expert: give the central team leverage!

-When pairing the embedded model with a small centralized team, it can be useful to have the central team use the Objective expert approach.
+When pairing the embedded model with a small centralized team, it can be useful to have the central team use the Objective expert model.
 A reliability organization might have a central SRE group that is in charge of reporting on reliability for the organization, broken down by team.
 This can drive a lot of work in other teams.
-I love this approach, and will write more on it soon.

 See anything I missed?
 Disagree with this?
 Please let me know your thoughts!